 General Rules of Thumb When Dealing with Difficult Homeowners

 Dealing with these kinds of homeowners is not easy.
 Identifying them with a single glance can be even tougher.
 If you encounter a difficult resident but don’t know which type they fall into just yet, here are some general tips you can employ:

 - Listen: Always listen, even if somebody is not being reasonable in the slightest.
 Showing them respect and the benefit of active listening is often what it takes to change their minds and lead to a healthy resolution.

 - Take a second to breathe: Sit back for a second, and take a deep breath.
 If you or the HOA board immediately get defensive or aggressive when dealing with a difficult resident, the dispute will only worsen.
-Before you respond, sit back and take a deep breath and respond constructively and calmly.
-Sometimes easier said than done!
+Once you’ve calmed down, proceed to respond in a positive yet gentle manner.

 - Change your approach, if needed: If what you’ve been doing isn’t effective, then change things up.
 You can’t control what difficult people do, but you can control your thoughts and actions.

 As an HOA board member, you should be in the middle of any disputes regardless of the homeowners’ behaviors.
 As much as possible, try to understand where the person is coming from and put aside your emotions for a while.
 Another great idea is to plan the HOA annual meeting properly so that community members can accommodate the schedule ahead of time and join in.
 This way, any conflicts or common misconceptions can be addressed accordingly during the meeting.

 Dealing with difficult homeowners is no easy task.
 However, with the right strategy and attitude, you can pacify the complainant and maybe even get them on your side.
 If you want to professionally deal with situations like this, we can help you.
 Feel free to fill out our online contact form or give us a call at (855) 238-8488.